emravera/retruco/README.md

 This is a simple Argentinian App developed using Intel XDK.
 Also is given as open source for the community of "Jugadores de Truco".

-With whi software you can:
+With this software you can:

 1) Create Truco Teams from your device contacts